ColaLL/ABNE/README.md

 groundtruth.x.foldtrain.test.number,  the testing anchors, which are the 1-0.x of all the anchors.

-note that users only appear in the train file are the training anchors ()
+note that users only appear in the "groundtruth" file are the training anchors (even there are some uses have same ids, they are not anchors)